phenopype/phenopype/docs_source/installation/python.rst

 Installing :code:`conda`
 ========================

 Download and install `Miniconda3 <https://docs.conda.io/en/latest/miniconda.html>`_ to create virtual environments using the :code:`conda` manager.
 Miniconda is a scientific Python distribution that comes with some packages already built in.
 Follow the  `OS-specific installation instructions <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.
+WINDOWS USERS: install miniconda directly to the top level of your drive so you don't run into privilege issues - e.g. :code:`C:\miniconda3`.
 Test if conda was successfully installed:

 .. code-block:: bash